vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Try to be a rainbow in someone else's cloud." - Maya Angelou
 > 1. "Real strength lies in walking away from battles that do not serve us."
 > 1. "I'd rather regret the things I've done than the things I haven't done." - Lucille Ball
-> 1. "Don't let your ego get in the way of your happiness.
+> 1. "Do not let your ego get in the way of your happiness.
 Choose peace over pride."
 > 1. "Be selective in your battles, and you will ultimately win the war."
 > 1. "The greatest victory is the one that requires no battle."
 > 1. "Nothing is impossible, the word itself says ‘I'm possible.'" - Audrey Hepburn